 Over the years I've bonded with so many folks.
 I never missed a gathering, unless I was out of town.
-Then I would worry... because the Alzheimer's folks really would forget me. and sometimes an elderly friend passed away and I knew, my most active group would playfully give me a hard time when i returned.
+Now I am going to be away for a long time and my Alzheimer's folks might totally forget me.
+Some of my most elderly friends could pass away.
+It happens.

 So I called the center directors and I shared my news.
 I didn't know my treatment plans, so I couldn't say when I'd be back.
 But I felt relief.
 They would know how and what to share with my dear "Quilt Groups".

 A few days after surgery I got a phone call from Betty, one of my dear regulars.
 She's older than my mother, but she works her cell phone like a teen!
 She called because she was worried.
 We both ended up laughing on the phone.
 Betty was relieved to hear my strong voice and I was eager to hear her comforting one.
 My mom is no longer here, so Betty got to step in and give me a mom pep talk.
 Thanks Betty!

 I started this complaining list/blog, in May 2016.
 I posted 200 gripes about my breast CANCER and then I was done.

 On March 13, 2020, I started venting all over again, when another disease (starting with a C) interfered with my life.
 This time it was the invasion of COVID and it affected every person.
 I ranted for a year, until I got my COVID vaccine in March 2021.